Theryx/Theryx/README.md

 ### Hi I'm Theryx 👋

-I'm a UI/UX designer and developer but truth is ,I just learn coding just. to know how it works
+I'm a UI/UX designer and developer but truth is ,I just learn coding so that I can understand how things works

 Here are some fact about me: